 - all scheduled supervisory sessions (a minimum of 6-8 supervisions per year for full-time students and 4-6 per year for part-time students, including a minimum of 1 with the whole supervisory team).
-Supervisions are counted when they involve one or more supervisors and the student at the same time, in person, or by conference call, Teams, Skype etc Other means of communication, such as email, do not contribute to the minimum of supervisions required; Research students on study visas will be required to attend 8 supervisions per year in person; a minimum of 3 RSDP in-person sessions per year; and attend your induction and RDCom3 progression review in person. - all required elements of the Research Student Development Programme (see Section 5), and any lectures, seminars, laboratories, workshops, conferences and other events, identified as necessary by the supervisory team; - meetings of any research centre or group to which the student belongs; - meetings integral to the progression through doctoral milestones; - the oral examination following the final submission of the thesis or portfolio.
+Supervisions are counted when they involve one or more supervisors and the student at the same time, in person, or by conference call, Teams etc Other means of communication, such as email, do not contribute to the minimum of supervisions required; Research students on study visas are required to attend 8 supervisions per year in person; a minimum of 3 RSDP in-person sessions per year; and attend their induction and RDCom3 progression review in person. - all required elements of the Research Student Development Programme (see Section 5), and any lectures, seminars, laboratories, workshops, conferences and other events, identified as necessary by the supervisory team: - meetings of any research centre or group to which the student belongs; - meetings integral to the progression through doctoral milestones; - the oral examination following the final submission of the thesis or portfolio.

 Every student is required to keep in regular contact with their supervisory team and is required to attend all scheduled supervisory sessions.
+It is particularly important that students on study visas have regular supervisions with their supervisory team and that there are no lengthy, unexplained periods without meetings.
 If for good reason a student is unable to attend a scheduled session, they must notify the members of the supervisory team in writing as far in advance as possible.

 Student Visa: The University holds the status of Student Visa Sponsor, as such, is obliged to monitor and report on the status of any of its research students who hold a Tier 4/Student Visa.
 Research students are expected to be physically present at the University for the duration of their studies.
+Students should advise the Immigration Team and the Graduate School if their visa status changes (e.g. they move to a spousal or work visa.)